Hostile Takeover

 Even less caveats this time — J frickin hurled her at the spire!
 Limbs flail in the air.
 The ground a blur beneath her.
 A desperate idea occurred to her, and Uzi curled into a fetal ball.
 Like that, she frontflipped through the air.

 Was it luck or calculation that saved her?
-As Uzi neared the spire, she started to uncurl, and tried to carefully time it in the single digit clock cycles she had to analyze the rapidly approaching wall.
+As Uzi neared the spire, she started to uncurl, and tried to carefully time it in the single-digit clock cycles she had to analyze the rapidly approaching wall.

 You know that thing action heroes do, where they roll as they hit the ground so they don’t go splat?
 Uzi wasn’t sure if she’d seen one of them roll against a wall.
 But she pulled it off.
 Head grazed the top of the archway, and her back hit the wall above the archway, and her legs hit even higher above that, the roll working against gravity and bleeding momentum much faster.